 Every year there are new events that happen across the planet for people of every culture.
 On some days we celebrate with religious traditions like Muslim Eid or Christian Lent while others commemorate a significant date such as American Independence Day or Australia’s national day: Australia Day.

-By exploring these different celebrations from home or abroad will give the kids (and us) new perspectives into how much our cultures are intertwined despite being so far apart geographically.
+By exploring these different celebrations from home or abroad will give the kids (and us) new perspectives on how much our cultures are intertwined despite being so far apart geographically.

 Once your child has learned about different traditions, religions, and celebrations from across the globe, they can better understand why other people are different.